 How Much Do Amazon Marketing Services Cost?

 It is essential to mention that creating optimized and keyword-friendly content can go a long way to increase your chance of being discovered by your potential readers.
-But you have to invest in Amazon Marketing Services if you plan on boosting the discoverability of your book(s).
+But you have to invest in Amazon Ads if you plan on boosting the discoverability of your book(s).

 An aggressive ad campaign that includes product photography, product copywriting, product optimization, and advertising can cost you between $5000 to $60,000 monthly.
 Your budget, however, depends on your goals, budget, and your product category.